 - Keep the number of pages to a minimum

-- Written material may not include the names of individuals or facilities that directly worked on the visual effects.
+- Written material may not include the names of individuals, game studios nor publisher that directly worked on the visual effects.

 - Reprints of magazine or web articles are not allowed